Peter Dinwiddie: Philadelphia 76ers (2020–2025)

+Atlanta Hawks (2025–present)

+On June 9, 2025, Dinwiddie was hired as the senior vice president of strategy and analytics for the Atlanta Hawks.

 Personal life

 A native of Indianapolis, Dinwiddie graduated from Cathedral High School.
 He graduated from New England Law School in 2004 and has graduated from Indiana University in 1999.
-Dinwiddie is married to Jessica(Conway).
-They have four children (Houston, Michael, Lou, and Ruthie).
+Dinwiddie is married to Jessica.
+They have four children.